babil123/Ansible-Zero-to-Hero/README.md

   * **Description:** Roles provide the essential organizational framework for large-scale Ansible projects.
 They enforce a standardized directory structure to group all related automation assets (tasks, handlers, files, and variables) into reusable units.
 Mastering roles is the key to writing modular, shareable, and maintainable automation.
   * **Explore:** Navigate to [Ansible Roles](./Ansible%20Roles/) for detailed information.
+### 7\.
+Ansible Galaxy

+  * **Description:** Ansible Galaxy is the central, public repository for the Ansible community, serving as the essential hub for discovering, sharing, and installing reusable automation content.
+It accelerates projects by providing pre-built components like Roles (self-contained units of configuration) and the newer, more comprehensive Collections (which bundle roles, modules, plugins, and documentation).
+  * **Explore:** Navigate to [Ansible Galaxy](./Ansible%20Galaxy/) for detailed information.